ptabasso2/oteljavalab/section06/README.md

 </pre>

-Generate a request from another terminal using curl (or from a browser or postman)
+Generate a request from another terminal using curl **from within the container** "temperature-simulator"

 <pre style="font-size: 12px">